DHCP: Detecting Hallucinations by Cross-modal Attention Pattern in Large Vision-Language Models: Experiment

-There are three clusters in POPE \cite{li2023evaluating}: random, popular, and adversarial.
-They have different sources of negative examples, suggesting potentially different causes for the ``observing something out of nothing'' hallucinations: (a) Popular negative examples are derived from objects that appear more frequently, whose hallucinations may originate from \emph{\textbf{the popularity biases in model training}}. (b) Adversarial negative examples come from objects that frequently co-exist with those already present in the images, whose hallucinations may originate from \emph{\textbf{the co-occurrence bias in both multimodal data and LLMs}}. (c) As for random examples, the cause of hallucination is more obscure.
+The POPE dataset contains three distinct clusters of negative examples: random, popular, and adversarial.
+These clusters suggest different potential causes for the phenomenon of ``observing something out of nothing'' hallucinations: (a) The ``popular'' cluster may stem from \emph{\textbf{popularity biases inherent in model training}}. (b) The ``adversarial'' cluster could originate from \emph{\textbf{co-occurrence biases present in both multimodal data and large language models}}. (c) The origins of the ``random'' cluster remain less clear.

-To explore these, we trained a triple-class classifier based on the three types of no-existing hallucination detection using 13,824 hallucination images from $\text{POPE-Extended}_\text{train}$ and tested it on 3,495 hallucination images from $\text{POPE-Extended}_\text{test}$.
-The results on test set are shown in \cref{tab:mlp_3_class_of_no_existing_type_test} (train set results in \cref{tab:mlp_3_class_of_no_existing_type_train}), indicating that the detections were informative but not perfect.
-We believe this may be due to the possible overlap among the three clusters: random, popular, and adversarial.
-For example, we find that nearly $58\%$ of adversarial samples are also popular samples (belong to the five most popular objects).
-Similarly, the random negative examples also highly overlap with popular and adversarial cases.
-The overlap among the three clusters inevitably harms the type categorization, which might be improved if we avoided this overlap in dataset construction.
-Our findings shed light on the in-depth mechanisms, causes, and possible solutions of LVLM hallucinations.
+To investigate these hypotheses, we developed a three-class classifier to distinguish between the different types of hallucinations.
+This classifier was trained using 13,824 hallucination images from the POPE-COCO-train dataset and evaluated on 3,495 hallucination images from the POPE-COCO-test dataset.
+As shown in \cref{tab:mlp_3_class_of_no_existing_type_test}, while the detection results were informative, they were not perfect.
+We attribute this imperfection to potential overlaps between the three clusters—random, popular, and adversarial.
+For instance, approximately 58\% of adversarial samples also belong to the popular category (\ie, they represent the five most frequently occurring objects).
+Similarly, random negative examples often overlap with both popular and adversarial cases.
+These overlaps among clusters inevitably complicate type categorization and may be mitigated by reducing such overlaps during dataset construction.
+Our findings provide insights into the underlying mechanisms, causes, and potential solutions for hallucinations in large vision-language models.

-In summary, the ability of cross-modal attention to broadly distinguish between different types of hallucinations (each arising from distinct causes) suggests that hallucinations rooted in different sources result in distinct cross-modal attention patterns.
-This observation not only reconfirms the correlation between hallucination and cross-modal attention, but also highlights the need for deeper exploration of the underlying causes of hallucinations in future work.
+In summary, the ability of cross-modal attention to distinguish between different types of hallucinations (each arising from distinct causes) suggests that hallucinations with different origins exhibit distinct patterns in cross-modal attention.
+This observation reinforces the connection between hallucinations and cross-modal attention while highlighting the need for further research into the root causes of hallucinations in future studies.